There are five main steps involved in creating a Conversation:

 - In-App Purchase (using real currency) – use to track in-app purchases of promotional items featured in your Conversation.
 Select of any item or of a specific item, and if required, select the specific item from the item name list.

 - Purchase (using virtual currency) – use to track virtual currency purchases of promotional items featured in your Conversation.
 Select of any item or of a specific item, and if required, select the specific item from the item name list.

 Step 2: If required, select the Secondary Goal for your campaign.
 This might be an event or purchase you want users to make further downstream.
 For example, the primary goal of the Conversation might be to have users purchase virtual currency for your app and then the secondary goal would be to track users spending the virtual currency.

-Step 3: Click Next to proceed to the Preview & Test screen of the workflow.
+Step 3: Select Save and Exit to save a draft of your campaign or select Next to proceed to the Preview & Test screen of the workflow.

 To QA test and launch the Conversation:

-Step 1: On the Preview & Test screen, if required, QA test your Conversation before launching it.
-For more information, see QA Testing Conversations.
+Step 1: On the Preview and test screen, if required, QA test your Conversation before launching it.
+For more information, see QA testing Conversations.

 Step 2: If you are happy with the preview of your Conversation, perform one of the following actions:

-- To launch the Conversation immediately, click Launch as soon as possible.
+- To launch the Conversation immediately, select Launch as soon as possible.